 If you have gained an unhealthy amount of weight, it could be important to recognize the problem while not being too hard on yourself.
 Recognizing loneliness as the potential source of the problem may be the first step in solving it.

 You Surround Yourself With Negative People

-Did you know that you are more likely to be lonely if lonely people constantly surround you?
-That's right - you can actually "catch" loneliness.
-Misery loves company, and you are significantly influenced by the company you keep, so try to spend less time with miserable people and more time with positive people.
+Not surprisingly, you are more likely to be lonely if lonely people constantly surround you.
+In this way, you might say that loneliness is contagious.
+Misery loves company, and we can all be influenced by the company we keep.
+Thus, you may want to try to spend less time with negative people and more time with those who exert a positive influence.

-If there aren’t too many positive people around, go out and find some!
-Meetup.com is a great way to safely meet up with new people in public places who share similar interests to yours.
-You never know when you’ll make a new friend, especially if you go to more than one meetup.
+If there aren’t many positive people around, you may want to go out and find some.
+You never know when you’ll make new friends, especially if you go to more than one meetup.